-Video consumption just won't stop.
-Data from eMarketer predicted that in 2018, 181.5 million people in the U.S. will use connected TVs at least once per month, and video is just one portion of over-the-top (OTT) consumption.
+Video consumption just won't stop. eMarketer projects by 2024, there will be 115.1 million CTV households in the U.S and video is just one portion of over-the-top (OTT) consumption.
 Customers are also using mobile devices to access video streaming.

-In part two of this five-part series on video, we covered video consumption facts and viewing trends.
-But as more people turn to OTT content — or film/TV programming delivered via the internet rather than cable or broadcast — what does this increase mean for video marketing?
+As more people turn to OTT content — or film/TV programming delivered via the internet — what does this increase mean for video marketing?

 OTT Growth and Cable Trends